MMauro94/cmd-file-utilities/README.md

 The utilities commands are made to be as easy and humanly readable as possible.
 They are intended to be used directly in the explorer address bar.

+# Installaton
+To install, simply put the exacutables in a folder that is in the `PATH` environment variable.

+TODO: release with executables

+# Utilities doc
+Here you'll the documentation of each utiliy.

 ## flatten
 The `flatten` command is useful when you have a lot of folders you want to extract the content of in the parent folder.